BlenderCN-Org/earlyman/README.md

 to build the desktop version: `make` to build the web version `make www` (and then serve dir www with `python -m SimpleHTTPServer 8000`)

+NOTE: cmake files are legacy, not using these anymore